 The strategy A Sustainable Digitalised Sweden has five goals: to enhance citizens' digital skills, to increase digital security, to foster digital innovation, to improve digital leadership and to reinforce the digital infrastructure.
-The country shows positive results of the European Interoperability Framework implementation, in particular within the second scoreboard (Interoperability principles), but the necessary improvements are distributed between all three scoreboards.
+The country shows positive results of the European Interoperability Framework implementation, in particular within the second scoreboard (interoperability principles), but the necessary improvements are distributed between all three scoreboards.
 The strategy recognises the need for innovative and collaborative management, with the user at the centre, to achieve a performing government that helps create opportunities for individuals and companies.

+- Base registries

+- Application

+Programming Interface

+(API) provision

+- Centralised service modules provided to local authorities

 - API users

 - API calls per month

 - Percentage of uptake of services by local authorities